 Top 5 Reasons to Visit Galway

-Top 5 Reasons to visit Galway Galway has been named as the European Capital of Culture for 2020 and it’s easy to see why.
+was named as the European Capital of Culture in 2020 and it’s easy to see why.
 The city is full of amazing and very cool things to see and do.

 Wild Atlantic Way

 The Wild Atlantic Way has been a huge attraction for visitors to Galway in recent times.
 Galway boasts 3 out of the 15 Signature Experience points, along the coastal route.
 The Sky Road drive in Clifden is a popular route with stunning views of Clifden Bay.
 The route from Leenane to Drummin is also a popular one, providing a stunning driving experience through the rugged wilderness of Connemara.

 Eating out in Galway is a delight as the city is packed full of great places to try out.
 The Asian Tea house is always a popular choice and serves a range of delicious Chinese, Thai, Vietnamese and Malaysian dishes.
 The décor is very cool too and will give you a wonderful Asian experience with its Pan Asian motifs, rattan seats and bamboo lampshades.

 McCambridge's on Shop Street is a local gem, serving a comforting and delicious range of fresh sandwiches, wraps, soups, Paninis, and other exotic treats.
 Oscar’s is regarded as one of the best seafood restaurants in Galway and has an ever-changing menu of wonderful locally sourced produce from Shellfish to white fish.